Follow these steps to prepare your laptop for use with Flux.

 You will need an ssh client to connect to the Flux cluster.
 Mac OS X and Linux platforms have this built-in.
 Here are a couple of choices for Windows platforms:

-- Download and install U-M PuTTY/WinSCP from the U-M Blue Disc.
+- Download and install U-M PuTTY/WinSCP from the Compute at the U website.
 This includes both the PuTTY ssh client and terminal emulator and a graphical file transfer tool in one installer.

 - Download and install PuTTY directly from the developer.